• Skip to main content

 But you may be thinking, hang on… isn’t red meat full of fat, particularly saturated fat?

-Red meats also provide micronutrients that aren’t readily available in many other foods, such as:
+All types of meat are nutrient dense healthy foods.
+Beside the quality protein, red meats provide micronutrients that aren’t readily available in many other foods, such as:

 • iron